uterine/guilded-fetecher/README.md

 Download the latest version

-Run the installer and follow the on-screen instructions
+Run the installer and follow the on screen instructions

 Extract the .rar archive to your desktop